Beluki/MQLite/README.md

 ]
 ```

-In both MQL and MQLite it's impossible to write and OR clause using
+In both MQL and MQLite it's impossible to write an OR clause using
 multiple keys, e.g. `age > 20 or name in ...`.
 You need to write multiple
-queries to do this.
+queries to do it.

+Other than that it's possible to specify as many constraints as you
+want for each key, with or without prefixes/suffixes.

 ## MQLite specification: directives